pscally1005/pscally1005.github.io/_posts/draft/2026-09-03-rosemary-sw-pot.markdown

 - onion powder
 - sides
 - yams
-Description: Vic has been making these delicious roasted rosemary sweet potatoes a lot lately, to the point where I knew I needed to take a crack at it.
+Description: <a href='/vic'>Vic</a> has been making these delicious roasted rosemary sweet potatoes a lot lately, to the point where I knew I needed to take a crack at it.
 They're soft, savory, sweet, and simple.
-My secret is to start the sweet potatoes in the microwave, helping them stay moist and tender without drying out, while also cutting back on the roasting time.
+My secret is to start the <a href='/misc/veggies#sweet-potato'>sweet potatoes</a> in the microwave, helping them stay moist and tender without drying out, while also cutting back on the roasting time.
 Instructions:
-- Preheat your oven to 400F, and line a large cookie sheet with parchment paper.
+- Preheat your oven to 400F, and line a large <a href='https://amzn.to/45sRAsB'>cookie sheet</a> with parchment paper.

-- Wash your sweet potatoes, and cut into a medium dice.
-Add to a large glass bowl, cover with a plate, and microwave for 5 minutes.
+- Wash your <a href='/misc/veggies#sweet-potato'>sweet potatoes</a>, and cut into a medium dice.
+Add to a <a href='https://amzn.to/4zyFnzN'>large glass bowl</a>, cover with a plate, and microwave for 5 minutes.

-- Add the steamed sweet potatoes to the pan, and season with rosemary, garlic, onion, salt, and pepper.
+- Add the steamed <a href='/misc/veggies#sweet-potato'>sweet potatoes</a> to the pan, and season with rosemary, garlic, onion, salt, and pepper.

 - Roast at 400F for about 30 minutes, or until tender and browned.
 - <img src='/assets/Food/Sides/Rosemary Sw Pot/pan.jpg' alt='' class='instruction-image'>
 Notes:
-- Microwaving the sweet potatoes helps steam them before the go in the oven, quickly softening them and cutting down on cooking time.
-Without microwaving the sweet potatoes beforehand, they may take upwards of an hour in the oven.
+- Microwaving the <a href='/misc/veggies#sweet-potato'>sweet potatoes</a> helps steam them before the go in the oven, quickly softening them and cutting down on cooking time.
+Without microwaving the <a href='/misc/veggies#sweet-potato'>sweet potatoes</a> beforehand, they may take upwards of an hour in the oven.
 Not only does this take longer, but they're more prone to drying out.
-Starting with the microwave is not only faster, but it leads to a softer sweet potato.
+Starting with the microwave is not only faster, but it leads to a softer <a href='/misc/veggies#sweet-potato'>sweet potato</a>.

-- I used 3 large yams here, each weighing about 1 pound (454 g).
-I microwaved the diced sweet potatoes in 3 batches in a medium glass bowl, 1 batch per sweet potato of 5 minutes each.
+- I used 3 large <a href='/misc/veggies#sweet-potato'>yams</a> here, each weighing about 1 pound (454 g).
+I microwaved the diced <a href='/misc/veggies#sweet-potato'>sweet potatoes</a> in 3 batches in a <a href='https://amzn.to/4zyFnzN'>medium glass bowl</a>, 1 batch per <a href='/misc/veggies#sweet-potato'>sweet potato</a> of 5 minutes each.
 As one was steaming in the microwave, I was chopping the other.
 ---